 A powerful key forward whose AFL journey was marked by high-flying marks, goal-kicking prowess, and a high-profile club switch.

-Kurt Tippett cut an imposing figure on the Australian rules field, a 200cm forward whose athleticism made him a nightmare for defenders.
-Drafted by Adelaide, he quickly became a focal point of their attack, known for his strong hands in contested marks and his accurate set-shot kicking.
-His time with the Crows peaked with a 39-goal season in 2012, but his departure from the club was one of the most dramatic in AFL history, involving a trade saga that reshaped league rules.
-Landing at the Sydney Swans, he transformed into a versatile ruck-forward, adding a crucial layer to a team contending for flags.
-While injuries began to curtail his impact, his role in the Swans' 2014 Grand Final appearance underscored his value.
-Tippett's career was a blend of sheer physical talent and the intense pressures of the professional sporting spotlight.
+Kurt Tippett kicked 39 goals for Adelaide in 2012, the peak season for the 200cm forward whose athleticism disrupted defenses.
+Drafted by the Crows, he used strong hands in contested marks and accurate set-shot kicking to become a focal point of their attack.
+His departure from Adelaide became one of the most dramatic trade sagas in AFL history, reshaping league rules.
+Landing at the Sydney Swans, he transformed into a versatile ruck-forward, adding depth to a flag-contending team.
+Injuries curtailed his impact, but his role in the Swans' 2014 Grand Final appearance underscored his value.
+Tippett's career blended sheer physical talent with the intense pressures of professional sport.

 1981–1996